 In addition to questioning experts, ALJs also allow applicants, typically through their lawyers, the opportunity to present new medical evidence, which can strengthen a disability claim and/or refute the findings reached previously by DDS disability examiners.

-How fair are administrative law judges when it comes to making decisions on disability claims?
 Most Social Security disability lawyers and representatives, regardless of where they practice, will generally agree with this assessment: There are good administrative law judges and there are those that are not as good.
 Some ALJs are more open minded and objective on disability claims, while others are simply more inclined to deny cases, even cases in which the medical evidence is particularly strong.
 Obviously, a disability applicant's success at the hearing level may depend, to some extent, on whichever judge has been assigned their case.

 Most administrative law judges generally approve a far greater percentage of claims in which applicants have a lawyer, because, for many reasons, a lawyer can make a stronger disability case.
 For this reason, it makes sense to consider hiring a lawyer to represent you in a disability hearing.